MCAT® Score Increases

 WE'LL SHOW YOU HOW TO

-Find the most efficient and personalized path to your higher LSAT score with Kaplan.
-You’re in control of your prep journey, and we provide you with everything you need—like realistic practice and comprehensive courses—and organize it all so that if you put in the work your score will see a major boost.
+Find the most efficient and personalized path to your higher MCAT score with Kaplan.
+You’re in control of your prep journey, and we provide you with everything you need—like realistic practice and comprehensive lectures—and organize it all so that if you put in the work, your score will see a major boost.

 KAPLAN'S PREP WORKS

 It’s no surprise that students who do more work see a higher score increase.
-We built our courses to help you think like an LSAT expert.
+We built our courses using the top requested features from MCAT prep students.

-From 70+ full-length simulated tests to realistic practice questions, you’ll gain confidence knowing just what to expect on the LSAT exam.
+From full-length simulated tests to realistic practice questions in our Qbank, you’ll gain confidence knowing just what to expect on the MCAT exam.

 Prep for Every Study Style

-Find what works for you with our live-online, on demand, in person, bootcamp, and tutoring options.
-No matter what you choose, you’ll be studying with top-rated LSAT experts.
+Find what works for you with live online, on demand, in person, and tutoring options.
+No matter what you choose, you’ll be studying with top-rated MCAT prep experts.

 Study Smarter for Better Results

-Law school admission is extremely competitive.
-Depending on where you are in your journey, your LSAT score is the one factor you have the most control over.
-Grades are set and GPAs are hard to shift in a short period of time—but not your LSAT score.
-A 15-point increase can propel you over many other test-takers.
-For example, if you’re starting with a 149, scoring a 164 could put you in the range for the top 25 law schools in the country.‡
+Medical school admission is extremely competitive.
+Depending on where you are in your premedical journey, your MCAT score is the one factor you have the most control over.
+Grades are set and GPAs are hard to shift in a short period of time—but not your MCAT score.
+A 13-point increase can catapult you over many other test-takers in the percentile ranking chart and even improve your acceptance chances nearly 20 times.# For example, if you’re starting with a 497, scoring a 510 improves your percentile rating from 35th to 77th, leapfrogging you ahead at 42%** of all test takers—and improving your chances of admission from 9.7% to 57.4%.

-- Results are drawn from an efficacy study completed in August 2022 by Kaplan's Learning Analytics & Psychometrics team, examining the scaled score change from students’ first to highest official LSAT practice exams.
+- Results are drawn from an efficacy study completed in April 2022 by Kaplan's Learning Analytics & Psychometrics team, examining the scaled score change from students’ first to last practice exam in their course.

 - Students who started with lower scores saw greater score increases on average.

-*15-point average only applied to students who completed at least 150 unique activities, with a minimum of 10 full-length practice exams.
-The unique activities include the full-length practice exams, high-yield assessments, post-session assessments, mastery assignments, section tests, and LSAT Channel episodes.
-A recent study conducted by Kaplan showed that students who completed a minimum of this work saw an average score improvement of 15 points from their first official Law School Admission Test® (LSAT) PrepTest practice exam to their highest practice exam.
+* 13 point average only applied to students who completed 4,000+ practice questions and 150+ study activities during their program.
+A recent study conducted by Kaplan showed that students who completed a minimum of this work saw an average score improvement of 13 points from their first to their last practice exam.
 Students who started with lower scores saw greater increases.
-Students who completed fewer practice questions or study activities, or who did not engage in the full program, saw lower score increases.
+Students who completed fewer practice questions, study activities, or who did not engage in the full program, saw lower score increases.